-The 2016 recipient of the Watts Award is Antonia Makosky, MSN, MPH, ANP-BC, Assistant Professor in the School of Nursing – see video above.
+The 2017 recipient of the Watts Award is Laura Plummer, PT, DPT, MS, NCS, Assistant Professor in the Department of Physical Therapy – see video above.

 All regular and adjunct faculty of the MGH Institute of Health Professions, who have not already received the award, are eligible for the award.
 See a list of past winners.
 Nominations will stay active for three years.

 A committee with representation from faculty, students, and the Board of Trustees will evaluate the nominees' qualification for evidence of:

 - Commitment to enhancing the educational experience of Institute students

 - Creativity in teaching methods

 - Openness to student and faculty colleague evaluation

 - Success as a mentor to faculty or students

 Please assemble the following items into a single packet and email it to the Office of the Provost by April 15, 2017:

 - A cover letter from the nominator(s) describing how the candidate meets the selection criteria for the award